YTXForever/WE/Stone/README.md

 *I changed my plan when I'm hungry or tired,*

-*I changed my plan when I see preety girls.*
+*I changed my plan when I see pretty girls.*

 *so ,  pitttty*